bfirsh/otter/README.md

 Deployment
 ----------

-Otter is pretty easy to deploy on Heroku.
+Otter can be deployed to Heroku.
 You'll first want to create a `package.json` file that specifies Otter as a dependency:

 ```json
     {